antoniolevar/Product-Price-Forecasting/Readme.md

    - Overview of the product price forecasting problem and the objectives of the analysis.

 2. **Data Loading and Preprocessing**
-   - Steps to load and preprocess the data from `Product Price Forecasting.csv`.
+   - Steps to load and preprocess the data from `store.csv` & `train.csv`.

 3. **Exploratory Data Analysis (EDA)**
    - Summary statistics and visualizations to understand the data distribution and key metrics.